elastic/gsoc/readme.md

-### Automatic Document System for TypeScript Components
+### Automatic Documentation System for TypeScript Components

 #### Brief Explanation

-A better automatic document system for our TypeScript components.
+A better automatic system for documenting EUI TypeScript components.
 Specifically we're looking for a better method to extract the acceptable values for each prop on the API.
-This would be done through automatic transversal of the EUI components itself combined the type values from TS with our own inline comments.
+This would be done through automatic transversal of the EUI components itself, combined with the type values from TS and our own inline comments.

 #### Expected Results

+More accurate, robust prop documentation within the existing "Props" tab for each example section in component documentation.
+As the EUI team is nearing completion of complete TypeScript conversion, it is possible that the current type and prop traversal system can be entirely replaced.

 #### Knowledge Prerequisites

+* TypeScript
 * React - medium
 * Elasticsearch - none and we will happily teach the little you would need to learn